 Susan Podziba is the Founder and Principal of Podziba Policy Mediation.
-She has designed and mediated scores of cases across the policy spectrum including international relations, governance, environment and natural resources, land use and development, transportation, security, labor standards, public health, escort services, and education.
+She has designed and mediated scores of cases across the policy spectrum including international relations, governance, environment and natural resources, land use and development, transportation, security, labor standards, public health, and education.
 Susan has served as a Fulbright Senior Specialist in Peace and Conflict Resolution and currently serves as Director of the newly established Sacred Lands Project in the MIT-Harvard Public Disputes Program.
 Susan is author of Civic Fusion: Mediating Polarized Public Disputes and The Chelsea Story: How a Corrupt City Re-Generated its Democracy.
 She holds degrees from University of Pennsylvania and MIT.

 The following items are tagged Susan Podziba

 Course Dates: June 4-8, 2018 You’ve handled numerous mediation sessions with ease.
 You are confident in your mediation skills, especially between two parties who want a fair resolution.
 But how do the dynamics change when their lawyers join the session?
 What happens when the mediation expands to multiple parties who are bringing many issues to the … Read More